Linhinthehood/E-learning-Management-App/README.md

 ### Running Pre-built Applications

 #### Android APK
-1. **Download from Firebase App Distribution** (recommended):
+1. **Download from Firebase App Distribution (Tester Group)** (recommended):
    - Click the link: [https://appdistribution.firebase.dev/i/6599204490cc2f08](https://appdistribution.firebase.dev/i/6599204490cc2f08)
-   - Follow the instructions to install on your Android device
-   - Enable "Install from Unknown Sources" if prompted
+   - Enter your email to the form
+   - Wait for me (the author) accept your invitation
+   - You will receive an email for testing our app
+   - Enjoy :33

 2. **Or download from GitHub Actions**:
    - Go to [GitHub Actions](https://github.com/Linhinthehood/E-learning-Management-App/actions)